-You can sign up for child support if your child qualifies, at least 1 parent can be made to pay, and the child lives with 1 carer for at least 35% of the time.
+You can apply for child support if your child qualifies, at least 1 parent can be required to pay, and the child lives with 1 carer for at least 35% of the time.

 The requirements on this page are only for voluntary agreements and formula assessments.
 If you have a private agreement, you and the other parent decide when and how much child support is paid even if you do not meet all these requirements.